 There are many factors involved in pricing lab-grown diamonds compared to natural ones, such as clarity, color, and carat weight.
 Depending on any or all of the criteria mentioned, a lab-grown diamond can cost more than 20% less than its natural mined counterpart.
 In case of rare color, a 3-carat mined diamond costs 3 times more than a lab-grown.

 Considering your budget, you may decide to purchase a lab-grown diamond rather than a natural one.
 However, this choice encompasses many facets, including lab-grown diamonds price, for which you need the information below.

 What is a lab-grown diamond?

 Lab-grown diamonds, also known as curated diamonds, lab created diamonds, and cultured diamond, are real diamonds, which are produced in laboratories or factories instead of the earth.
 These diamonds are identical to mined diamonds as they are also made from carbon and have the same atomical structure.
-The new advancement of technology has made it possible for specialists to create man made diamonds possessing the exact chemical and physical combination of natural diamonds, looking visually identical.
+The advancement of technology has made it possible for specialists to create diamonds that are chemically and physically identical to natural diamonds, and look visually identical.
 They encompass both colorless and fancy color diamonds.
-If you want to know more about What a Lab grown diamond is, check this blog.
+If you want to know more about What a Lab grown diamond is , check this blog.

 How are lab-grown diamonds made?

 There are two main production methods for lab diamonds: High Pressure/High Temperature (HPHT) and Chemical Vapor Deposition (CVD).